linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 03 - How Securities Are Traded.md

 Source: James J. Angel, Lawrence E. Harris, Chester S. Spatt.
 "Equity Trading in the 21st Century: An Update," Quarterly Journal of Finance 5, 2015.

 Figure 3.4 is a portion of the limit order book for shares in Microsoft taken from the CBOE electronic exchange (one of several electronic exchanges; more on these shortly).
 Notice that the best orders are at the top of the list: the offers to buy at the highest price and to sell at the lowest price.
-The buy and sell orders at the top of the list— $286.95 and$ 286.97—are called the inside quotes; they are the highest buy and lowest sell orders.
+The buy and sell orders at the top of the list— \$286.95 and\$ 286.97—are called the inside quotes; they are the highest buy and lowest sell orders.
 The inside spread at this time was only 2 cents.
 However, order sizes at the inside quotes are generally small.
 Therefore, investors interested in larger trades face an effective spread greater than the nominal one because they cannot execute their entire trades at the inside price quotes.

 # Microsoft Corporation (MSFT)